PrestaShop/prestashop.github.io/news/_posts/2020-05-13-the-new-order-pages-in-prestaShop-1.7.7.md

 ***How it works***:

-The statuses colour is set by default.
+The statuses color is set by default.
 They are still configurable in the Order Setting page.

 &nbsp;